folio-org/folio-install/single-server.md

     # format: tenant=username,password
     diku=instuser,instpass
     ```

+4. Start edge module Docker containers

+    You can run containers for edge modules in a number of ways.
+This guide uses docker-compose.
+If docker-compose is not already installed on your system, follow the instructions from [docker](https://docs.docker.com/compose/install/).
+For example:
+    ```
+    sudo curl -L "https://github.com/docker/compose/releases/download/1.24.0/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
+    sudo chmod +x /usr/local/bin/docker-compose
+    ```

     Set up a docker compose file in `/etc/folio/edge/docker-compose.yml` that defines each edge module you want to run as a service.
 For example, we'll define a service for edge-oai-pmh here.
     ```
     version: '2'